 One night, the King woke in a cold sweat from a horrible dream.
 He went to the Law Minister and asked him what it meant.
 The Law Minister made a show of carefully considering the import of such a dream, his eyes closed in concentration and looking very wise.
 Meanwhile, his mind raced as he quickly devised an awful plan.
 He opened his eyes and turned to the king and spoke seriously, Sire, I see death before you!
 This horrible dream is a sure sign that the spirits are angered with you.
 There is only one way out of such a fate, to make a great sacrifice of someone very dear to you.
 Manora.
 It must be Manora.
 There is no other way!

-She began her dance on the platform before the bonfire, a dance so exquisite and so graceful that all who attended the ceremony watched in awe.
-With every gesture, every step, her wings grew and flexed and became stronger and memory returned.
+The dance on the platform in front of the bonfire, a dance so exquisite and so graceful that all who attended the ceremony watched in awe.
+With every gesture, every step, the wings grew and flexed and became stronger and memory returned.
 The music came to a climax as she danced toward the flames.
-Manora leapt into the flames and her wings spread.
-Soaring on the rising heat of the flames she took flight and flew away to her father’s palace in the laps of the Himalayas.
+Manora leapt into the flames and the wings spread.
+Soaring on the rising heat of the flames she took flight and flew away to the father’s palace in the laps of the Himalayas.

 The monk confirmed that Manora had stopped there on her way back to her own people.
 She had left a ring behind for the prince.
 She had remembered who she truly was, a bird-princess.
 If the prince truly did love her, he would come and ask her father for her hand in marriage properly, as befitted her.
 The monk warned the prince that it would be an arduous journey covering seven years, seven months, seven weeks and seven days before he would reach his goal.